jdugoudr/n-puzzle/README.md

 # N-Puzzle using A-star algorithm

-This is a school project for testing A-Start algorithm in a N-Puzzle context.
+This is a school project for testing A-Star algorithm in a N-Puzzle context.

 ## A-Star